Picture this situation at school or university.

 Average annual salary: US$106,760

-It’s true that architects have to have meetings with clients, other architects, and the rest of the team, especially if they are involved in a large project.
+Indeed, architects often have to attend meetings with clients, other architects, and the rest of the team, especially when they are involved in a large project.
 Most of the time, however, they work alone.
-Just ask the architecture student in your university and ask how many sleepless nights they’ve spent alone in their workroom.
+Just ask the architecture student at your university how many sleepless nights they’ve spent alone in their workroom.

-Whether it’s developing reports and drawings at their office desks, driving to sites, or meeting clients, it’s likely for architects to spend hours and days by themselves.
+Whether it’s developing reports and drawings at their office desks, driving to sites, or meeting clients, architects likely spend hours and days by themselves.
 After all, sketching schematics for a building plan requires grit, focus, and creative thinking — there can’t be distractions when one is tasked with developing designs to tackle modern engineering problems.

 Being able to listen and empathise with clients — another special strength of introverts — is also a handy skill to have as an architect since you’ll be able to discover the exact problem they’re facing.